scashcoin/wallet-electron/README.md

 Now you can build Wallet-electron by typing:

-electron-packager /<directory> --platform=win32 --arch=x64 --out=releases/ --app-version=0.0.1
+electron-packager /'directory' --platform=win32 --arch=x64 --out=releases/ --app-version=0.0.1

-Where `<directory>` is the path to your folder and `--out` is the path to the folder where the app is going to be generated.
+Where `directory` is the path to your folder and `--out` is the path to the folder where the app is going to be generated.

 Using that command will generate a build for the platform and architecture you are currently using.
 You can use the `--platform=<platform>` and `--arch=<arch>` optional flags if you want to build it for something else.
 You can check https://github.com/electron-userland/electron-packager for extra info regarding this tool.